heremaps/map-linkbuilder-app/README.md

 ### Installation

-Make sure you have already installed the latest version of Node and NPM (Node Package Manager) and then run:
+Make sure you have already installed the latest version of Node (at least version 4.2) and NPM (Node Package Manager) and then run:

 	npm install